About Macular Degeneration

 Macular Degeneration Treatment Options

 There are not any formal medical treatments for dry macular degeneration, but there are certain nutritional supplements, low-vision therapies, and vision aids that can help individuals continue to be independent and maintain their daily tasks.
+For patients with wet macular degeneration, our retina specialist can help control the disease and often regain lost vision by using anti-vascular endothelial growth factor ( anti-VEGF) injections (Avastin, Lucentis, and Eylea).
+These injections target and regress the abnormal blood vessels that cause vision loss in wet macular degeneration.
 Your ophthalmologist will recommend a therapy based on your specific needs and how far your condition has progressed.
-For patients who have progressed to the latter stage of the disease, we offer photodynamic therapy (PDT), which combines laser therapy and a light-sensitive drug to address the leaking blood vessels and preserve your vision.

 Help Is Available